 The Syrian Arab Republic (Syria) has not acceded to the Mine Ban Treaty.

 Syria last participated as an observer in a Mine Ban Treaty meeting in 2006.
-It has rarely made any public statements on its landmine policy or participated in meetings of the ban treaty.
+It has rarely made any public statements on its landmine policy or participated in ban treaty meetings as an observer.

 Syria is not party to the Convention on Cluster Munitions or the Convention on Conventional Weapons.
 It acceded to the Chemical Weapons Convention on 14 September 2013.